Michigan football transfer portal: Names to know, players to watch

 — Upton Stout₅🦅 (@upton_5tout) December 4, 2023

-U-M has talent in players like Will Johnson, Ja'Den McBurrows and Keon Sabb, but other defensive backs like Amorion Walker haven't proven they can take then next step, so U-M might have to go back to the portal (like with Wallace) to fill the role.
+U-M has talent in players like Will Johnson, Ja'Den McBurrows and Keon Sabb, but U-M might have to go back to the portal (like with Wallace) to fill another spot.

-In comes Upton Stout, who recorded 29 tackles, eight pass breakups and one interception that he returned for a touchdown in just seven games.
-That came after his first year in WKIU (he transferred from North Texas) where he appeared in 14 games and started 11.
+Stout recorded 29 tackles, eight pass breakups and one interception that he returned for a touchdown in just seven games.
+That came after his first year in WKU after transferring from North Texas, where he appeared in 14 games and started 11.

 He recorded 73 tackles, 15 pass deflections and five interceptions in two years as a Hilltopper.